Meet Our Staff

 Director, Anna Smith, was born and raised in south Bethlehem, and began as Director in 2016.
 Prior to arriving at CADCB, Ms. Smith served as a Planner for several CACLV programs, including the Community Action Development Corporation of Allentown and Community Action Financial Services.
 Ms. Smith spent four years working in adult education and international student exchange in Chile, where she was recognized as one of the top ten instructors at the technical-professional university DuocUC.
 She has an M.S.Ed. in Education, Culture, and Society from the University of Pennsylvania, and is a graduate of Tufts University with a B.A. in Economics, American Studies, and Spanish.
 Ms. Smith worked extensively with non-profit organizations in Somerville, Massachusetts as a client advocate and community organizer, and has conducted community-based research on the economic, social, and cultural roles of immigrant-owner small businesses, as well as effective university-community engagement in low-income communities.
 Ms. Smith is fluent in Spanish.

-Yadira Colon-Lopez, Housing and Marketing Coordinator
+Yadira Colon-Lopez, Marketing & Communications Coordinator

-Housing and Marketing Coordinator, Yadira Colon-Lopez, worked with CACLV as an administrator beginning in March 2011 before accepting a position at CADCB.
+Marketing and Communications Coordinator, Yadira Colon-Lopez, worked with CACLV as an administrator beginning in March 2011 before accepting a position at CADCB.
 Ms. Colon-Lopez has an extensive administrative background that includes responsibility for the day-to-day operations of the front office and managing the agency’s social media presence.
 Ms. Colon-Lopez worked previously as a paralegal and administrator in two law offices and developed and implemented two youth mentoring programs for inner-city teens (that included sporting events and life skills training) in Brooklyn, New York.
 Ms. Colon-Lopez is fluent in Spanish and is currently pursuing a B.A. in Psychology.

 Juliana Bolivar, Business Development Coordinator